x65534/pico-gym/forensics/scrambled-bytes/readme.md

 ![](img/scrambled-bytes-4.png)
 ![](img/scrambled-bytes-5.png)
 We can see that there is only 1 byte of data, however the field is reported as `kink.type`, so we can't extract it by specifying `data`.
-That's also why it didn't show up when we filtered on `len(data)==1.
+That's also why it didn't show up when we filtered on `len(data)==1`.

 To get around this, we can instruct tshark to decode these packets as raw data.
 Since the destination port of each packet is the same, we can specify that all UDP packets sent to that port should be decoded as raw data, with `-d udp.port==56742,data`.

-With this in place, we re-extract the payload:
+With this in place, we re-extract the payload:\
-`tshark -r capture.pcapng -d udp.port==56742,data -T fields -e udp.srcport -e data 'udp && !icmp && len(data)==1' > data.txt`
+`tshark -r capture.pcapng -d udp.port==56742,data -T fields -e udp.srcport -e data 'udp && !icmp && len(data)==1' > payload.txt`

 Now when we re-run the script, there are no mismatches: `Wrote 1992 byte(s) to recovered.dat`.

-Using `file` to inspect the data reveals that is is a PNG image, which contains the flag.
+Using `file` to inspect the data reveals that is is a PNG image, which contains the flag.\
 `recovered.dat: PNG image data, 426 x 240, 1-bit grayscale, non-interlaced`